taskflow/taskflow/doc/cookbook/dispatch.md

 Debrief:
 + Line 5 creates a taskflow object with four worker threads
 + Line 7-8 creates a vector of integer items and an integer variable to store the summation value
-+ Line 10-21 creates a dependency graph that resizes the vector size and fills it with sequentially increasing values starting with zero
++ Line 10-21 creates a dependency graph that resizes the vector and fills it with sequentially increasing values starting with zero
 + Line 23-39 creates another dependency graph that sums up the values in the vector
 + Line 25-27 creates a task that initializes the variable `sum` to zero, and overlaps its execution with the first dependency graph
-+ Line 30-35 creates a task that blocks until the first dependency graph completes and then sums up all integer values in the propertly initialized vector
++ Line 30-35 creates a task that blocks until the first dependency graph completes and then sums up all integer values in the properly initialized vector
 + Line 42 blocks until the second dependency graph finishes
 + Line 44 puts an assertion guard on the final summation value